Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation: Methodology

 \subsection{Discriminative Adversarial Learning}

 As described above, the goal of this component is to learn a domain classification model, which aims to classify data from different domains.
 We consider our DAL containing two parts: (i) a feature extractor \textit{$f_{\theta}$} with parameter \textit{$\theta$}, and (ii) a discriminator \textit{$d_{\psi}$} with parameter $\psi$.
-Both the feature extractor and the discriminator are deep neural networks, convolutional layers and fully connected layers.
+Both $\theta$ and $\psi$ are learnable parameters during training phase.

 In our approach, we first randomly divide the source domains $S$ into two mutually exclusive sets: $S_d$ for DAL and $S_c$ for Meta-CDV.
-The discriminator acts as a classifier, which takes the learnt sample features $f_\theta(x_j)$ of each arbitrary input $x_j$ and tries to discriminate its domain label $y^d$.
-Thus, we need to learn the parameters ($\psi$) that minimize the discriminative loss, which as follows:
+The discriminator acts as a domain classifier, which takes the learnt sample features $f_\theta(x_j)$ of each arbitrary input $x_j$ and tries to discriminate its domain label $y^d$.
+Thus, we need to learn the parameters ($\psi$) that minimize the classification loss, which as follows:

 The loss function of DAL is presented as follows:

 The objective of the feature extractor is to maximize the discriminative loss, to achieve indistinguishable of the learnt feature representation.
 Following the design of GAN \cite{gan}, the objective function of our discriminative adversarial learning can be written as the following minimax optimization: